justaszie/IMDB-Tableau/README.md

 </details>

 ### 3.3 Cleanup and Transformation

-After collecting the data from both sources, some transformation was needed so that the data can be easily analyzed using Tableau.
-The table below details the issues with original sources that limited the analysis.
-It also lists the describes the transformation steps used to solve them.
-The transformation was completed using SQL on BigQuery as I have not yet studied data processing using Python or other languages.
+The raw data collected from the sources was not suitable for analysis in Tableau.
+The table below details the issues with the raw data and describes the transformation steps used to solve them.

-**Please note** that the data model used here may not fit the actual definition of Star schema but it's good enough for the purpose of this Taleau project.
+The transformation was completed using SQL on BigQuery as I have not yet studied data processing using Python or other languages. **Please note** that the data model used here may not fit the actual definition of Star schema but it's good enough for the purpose of this Taleau project.
 I plan to study the proper data modeling techniques later.

 | Issue | Solution | Details |
 |---|---|---|